RDCH106/Keyboard2Xinput/README.md

 ## Troubleshooting
 A file named k2x.log should be created each time the program runs.
 It contains detailed information on the keys pressed (even if they're not mapped).
+You can hop in [ArcadeControls.com forums](http://forum.arcadecontrols.com/index.php/topic,158047.0.html) if you run into problems, I'll do my best

 ## Building
 You need Microsoft Visual Studio 2017 (Community edition is ok, that's what I'm using).